Twister roller coaster

 A twister roller coaster is the generic name given to any roller coaster layout which tends to twist or interweave its track within itself several times.
-It is essentially the opposite of an Out and Back roller coaster, which is often a much more simplistic layout.
+It is essentially the opposite of an out and back roller coaster, which is often a much simpler layout.
 Twister roller coasters often have the illusion of having small or tight clearances due to the track usually travelling through several support structures.
 This is known as a head chopper effect.

 Twister roller coasters were unheard of before the 1920s.
-John Miller is credited with inventing upstop wheels and secure lap bar restraints, both which led roller coaster designers to create wilder and twistier layouts.
+John Miller is credited with inventing up-stop wheels and secure lap bar restraints, both which led roller coaster designers to create more extravagant and intertwined layouts.

 A good example of the difference between an out and back design and twister design is layouts of Apollo's Chariot and Raging Bull, two Bolliger & Mabillard designed hypercoaster roller coasters that debuted in 1999.
 Apollo's Chariot uses a traditional out and back layout while Raging Bull is a twister.